Naville/WTFJH/HackingGuide.md

 5. WTRelease **Release The Memory Of The Logger**
 6. WTShouldLog **if(WTShouldLog){} to check if it's called by the app itself**

+#####Hooking
+Wrappers of MS API Are in Hooks/Misc/WTSubstrate.h

+Currently

+1. WTHookFunction
+2. WTFindSymbol

+Are available with the exact same usage with their MS* Equivalent

+Use them instead of MS** Ones as they take care of jailed situation

 #####dyld CallBack
 1. WTCallBack(LibraryName,FunctionToCall) **Generate A Function That Call FunctionToCall() when an image which path containing LibraryName is loaded.
 You Can Init Hooks inside FunctionToCall**
 2. WTAddCallBack(Loader) **Register the callback with dyld and execute Loader().Please Note That Loader Should Be The Function That Actually Init The Hooks,Not The CallBack**